-All factoring installed lighting must be in good working condition.
+All factory installed lighting must be in good working condition.

 - Vehicles (other than motorcycles) must have at least two headlamps on each side of the front of the vehicle.

 - Light sources and headlamps must be at a height of 22–54 inches